Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Proposed Approach

 \subsection{Overview of Our Approach}

-Using semantic features only to detect OOD samples can often be successful when the OOD samples have some dominant semantics that are different from the ID images.
-However, this type of approach would fail to work effectively when the OOD samples do not have clear semantics and/or exhibit some similar semantic appearance to the ID samples, \eg, the images illustrated in Fig. \ref{fig:motivation}.
-Motivated by this, we introduce a generic framework X-DOM, in which the model learns the background domain features of the in-distribution data, upon which different existing OOD detection methods can be applied with the learned domain feature representations to detect OOD samples from both of the semantic and domain feature dimensions.
-A high-level overview of our proposed framework is provided in Fig. \ref{fig:framework}. \begin{enumerate}[1)] \itemsep -0.1cm \item X-DOM first learns the in-distribution domain features by a $(K+1)$-class dense prediction network trained from the given pre-trained K-class classification network. \item It then seamlessly integrates the domain features into image classification models by transforming the dense prediction network to a $(K+1)$-class classification network, where the prediction entries of the $K$ classes are focused on the class semantics of the $K$ in-distribution class while the extra (+1) class is focused on the in-distribution domain features. \item Lastly, an OOD score in the semantic dimension obtained from existing post-hoc OOD detectors based on the $K$-class predictions, and an OOD score obtained from the extra (+1) class prediction from the domain dimension, are synthesized to perform OOD detection. \end{enumerate}
+Using semantic of foreground objects only to detect OOD samples can often be successful when the OOD samples have some dominant semantics that are different from the ID images.
+However, approaches of this type would fail to work effectively when the OOD samples do not have clear object semantics and/or exhibit some similar semantic appearance to the ID samples, \eg, the images illustrated in Fig. \ref{fig:motivation}.
+Motivated by this, we introduce a generic framework DFB, in which the model disentangle the foreground and background features of the in-distribution data and learns ID background features, upon which different existing OOD detection methods can be applied with the learned background representations to detect OOD samples from both of the foreground and background dimensions.A high-level overview of our proposed framework is provided in Fig. \ref{fig:framework}. \begin{enumerate} \item DFB first disentangles and learns the in-distribution foreground and background features by a $(K+1)$-class dense prediction network trained from the given pre-trained K-class classification network. \item It then seamlessly integrates the foreground and background features into image classification models by transforming the dense prediction network to a $(K+1)$-class classification network, where the prediction entries of the $K$ classes are focused on the class semantics of the $K$ in-distribution class while the extra (+1) class is focused on the in-distribution background features. \item Lastly, an OOD score in the foreground dimension obtained from existing post-hoc OOD detectors based on the $K$-class predictions, and an OOD score obtained from the extra (+1) class prediction from the background dimension, are synthesized to perform OOD detection. \end{enumerate}